EPR Compliance FAQ — Common Questions Answered

 Can I reduce my EPR fees?

 Yes.
 Eco-modulation credits can reduce fees by 15-30%.
 Key strategies include switching to mono-material packaging, increasing post-consumer recycled (PCR) content to 30%+, adding consumer recycling labels, and lightweighting packaging.
 Fees are per kg, so any weight reduction directly lowers costs.
+See 7 proven strategies to reduce your EPR fees.

 What is a PRO (Producer Responsibility Organization)?